What is a Life Plan Community?

 Not all senior housing is alike.
-A certified CCRC is a type of retirement community that offers a vibrant and engaged lifestyle along with a full range of onsite services, programs, residential housing, and health care, eliminating worries about where your future needs will be met.
-For couples, it also means aging together and getting support if it’s needed.
-This also helps families, who know that a continuum of service levels are available should circumstances change.
+A Life Plan Community, also known as a Continuing Care Retirement Community (CCRC), is a type of retirement community that offers a vibrant and engaged lifestyle along with a full range of onsite services, programs, residential housing, and various levels of health care within one campus setting.
+This comprehensive and multitiered approach eliminates worries about where and how your future needs will be met.
+It allows couples to age together, with support if they need it.
+For families, a Life Plan Community assures that a continuum of service is available to their loved ones as circumstances change.

 What is your accreditation and who provides it?

-We have full national accreditation by CARF-CCAC (Commission on Accreditation of Rehabilitation Facilities-Continuing Care Accreditation Commission).
+We have full accreditation by CARF International.
 Our accreditation ensures the continuous application of quality improvement practices.
-Take a look at our Awards, Recognition, & Accreditation.
+Take a look at our Awards, Recognition & Accreditation.

-Is Willamette View a for-profit or not-for-profit CCRC?
+Is Willamette View a for-profit or not-for-profit Life Plan Community?

-Willamette View is a not-for-profit CCRC.
+Willamette View is a not-for-profit Life Plan Community.
 Our primary interest is serving the residents at Willamette View rather than shareholders of a corporation.

 Can I bring my pet?

-Small pets are welcome at the Plaza, The Homes on River Ridge and Patio Homes, with a non-refundable deposit.
+Small pets are welcome at the Plaza, The Homes on River Ridge, Patio and Balcony Homes, and the new North Pointe Homes, with a non-refundable deposit.
 Service animals are welcome throughout the entire campus.
 Pets Welcome!

 Is the campus smoke free?